Jakkaps/mic-to-studio-dl/README.md

 # mic-to-studio-dl
-PyTorch code for creating a model that converts audio from cheap mic to studio quality
+PyTorch implementaiton of [HiFi-GAN](https://arxiv.org/abs/2006.05694).
+The aim is to create studio level audio quality from cheap microphone input.